 WordPress has no built-in feature to create a backup.
 For any additional features, we can install plugins from the WordPress repository.
 When it comes to installing WordPress backup plugins, there is a huge array of plugins available.

-In this article, I will not only review some of the most useful WordPress backup plugins but will also share some important tips to keep your backup files safe.
+In this article, I will review some of the most useful WordPress backup plugins and share some important tips to keep your backup files safe.

 Store backups separate from the WordPress site

 We need backups on many occasions.
-In case, our website is broken, we can restore the site from the backup.
-Many of the plugins I am listing here, allows administrators to store backups locally that will help users to restore the site quickly in case the website is broken.
+In case our website is broken, we can restore the site from the backup.
+Many of the plugins I am listing here allow administrators to store backups locally to help users restore the site quickly if the website is broken.

 But, that is not always the case.
 When WordPress sites are compromised, there are higher chances that the hacker will delete the entire directory of backups.

 If all your backups are stored on the site server, then you are making a huge mistake.
 I always recommend making multiple backups of your site and store them separately from the site.
 Backups can not be deleted even if the site is compromised.